 Vaccine Information to top

-Free vaccines are currently offered by appointment Tuesday through Saturday from 9-4:30 at 4201 Bartlett Street, on the lower level of the SPH specialty clinic.
-These days will revert to Thursday and Friday only once demand for the current booster subsides.
+Free vaccines are currently offered by appointment Friday and Saturday from 9-4:30 at 4201 Bartlett Street, on the lower level of the SPH specialty clinic.

-We offer Pfizer-BioNTech (Comirnaty) bivalent vaccine, available as booster for those 12 years and age of older who are at least 2 months past their primary vaccine or last booster.
+We offer Pfizer-BioNTech (Comirnaty) and Moderna (Spikevax) bivalent vaccine boosters for those who are at least 2 months past their primary vaccine or last booster.
 Please note – the FDA has removed approval for the monovalent (original) vaccines as boosters for this age group.
-We are currently out of Moderna boosters, but are expecting some by end of September.
-Check back for updates.

 Novavax has not been approved for use as a booster dose at this time.